Mark Ellis (lawyer): Academic activities

-From 1993 to 1997, he was adjunct professor at the Catholic University of America, Columbus School of Law.
+From 1993 to 1997, Ellis was adjunct professor at the Catholic University of America, Columbus School of Law.
 He is a current adjunct professor at Florida State University College of Law.

-He has given a range of lectures, speeches, keynotes and talks, covering a variety of topics from international human rights law, international humanitarian law and international criminal law.
+He has given a range of lectures, speeches, keynotes, and talks, covering a variety of topics from international human rights law, international humanitarian law, and international criminal law.

 Publications

-Ellis has written or edited several books focused on international criminal law and human rights law, including:
+Ellis has written and edited several books or contributions to books focused on international criminal law and human rights law, including: